 Future philanthropist Teresa Heinz Kerry was born Maria Teresa Thierstein Simes-Ferreira on October 5, 1938, in Lourenço Marques (now Maputo), Mozambique, as part of the Portuguese colonial community.
-Teresa received her bachelor?s degree from the University of Witwatersrand in South Africa in 1960 and graduated from the Interpreters School at the University of Geneva three years later.
+Teresa received her bachelor's degree from the University of the Witwatersrand in South Africa in 1960 and graduated from the Interpreters School at the University of Geneva three years later.
 Fluent in English, Spanish, French, Italian and Portuguese, she moved to the United States and got a job working as a translator for the Trusteeship Council of the United Nations.

-In 1966, Teresa married her college sweetheart, Republican Senator John Heinz of Pennsylvania, with whom she has three sons.
-Shortly after celebrating their 25th wedding anniversary in 1991, Senator Heinz was killed in a plane crash.
+In 1966, Teresa married her college sweetheart, Republican Senator Henry John Heinz III of Pennsylvania, with whom she has three sons.
+Shortly after celebrating their 25th wedding anniversary in 1991, Senator Heinz was killed in a helicopter crash.

 Teresa was first introduced to her second husband, Massachusetts Senator John Kerry, by Senator Heinz at an Earth Day rally in 1990.
 In 1992, she met Kerry again at the Earth Summit in Rio de Janeiro.
-The couple was wed in Nantucket, Massachusetts, in 1995.
-In 2004, in her typical candid, forthright fashion, Teresa supported her husband during his campaign for the U.S. presidency, which he lost to President George W. Bush.
+The couple wed in Nantucket, Massachusetts in 1995.
+Years later, in 2004, Teresa supported her husband during his campaign for the U.S. presidency, which he lost to President George W. Bush.

-She and Senator Kerry live in Boston, Massachusetts, and have homes in Ketchum, Idaho; Nantucket, Massachusetts; Fox Chapel, Pennsylvania; and Georgetown, Washington, D.C.
+She and Kerry have resided in Boston, Massachusetts, and also have homes in Ketchum, Idaho; Nantucket, Massachusetts; Fox Chapel, Pennsylvania; and Georgetown, Washington, D.C.